payavel/orchestration/docs/guide.md

 [payavel/checkout](https://github.com/payavel/checkout).
 Later, we
 released [payavel/subscription](https://github.com/payavel/subscription)
 to compliment the checkout package.
-That's when we noticed both these packages had the same foundation, so we decided to extract it into the [payavel/orchestration](https://github.com/payavel/orchestration) package that can be leveraged by the Laravel community.
+That's when we noticed both these packages rely on a similar foundation, so we decided to extract it into the [payavel/orchestration](https://github.com/payavel/orchestration) package so it can be leveraged by the Laravel community.